Chart Color Schemes

 North Haven has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified one major project likely impacting this area.
-Key projects include Beach to Beach Shared Path, Pacific Highway Upgrade: Hexham To Brisbane, Low and Mid-Rise Housing Policy, Corridor Preservation For East Coast High Speed Rail.
-Relevant details are listed below.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified one major project likely affecting this region.
+Key projects are Beach to Beach Shared Path, Pacific Highway Upgrade: Hexham To Brisbane, Low and Mid-Rise Housing Policy, Corridor Preservation For East Coast High Speed Rail.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.